 Testing accommodations for short-term/temporary circumstances such as pregnancy, recovery from surgery, or injury will be valid for that semester and exam session only.
 The applicant should contact the Examinations Department for short-term/temporary circumstances that may require an accommodation for more than one semester.

-Testing Accommodation Decision
+Accommodation Decision

 The applicant has a duty to cooperate in the accommodation process, including providing additional information as requested, such as clinical tests or assessments required to support the approval of the accommodation.
 Applicants are expected to respond by the provided deadlines when asked for additional information by the Institute.
-If an applicant is unable to respond to a specific deadline due to a disability or other protected ground, the reason for that inability should be raised with the Institute along with all relevant supporting documentation.
+If an applicant is unable to respond by a specific deadline due to a disability or other protected ground, the reason for that inability should be raised with the Institute along with all relevant supporting documentation.

 An applicant is not entitled to their preferred or perfect accommodation but a reasonable accommodation, up to the point of undue hardship.
 Failure to provide all the necessary documentation by the deadline, or to otherwise cooperate in the accommodation process, may result in testing accommodations being delayed or declined.

-• The applicant will receive an email with an attached Testing Accommodation Approval Form outlining the accommodation decision.
+- The applicant will receive an email with an attached Testing Accommodation Approval Form outlining the accommodation decision.
 Please note that this process can take up to four (4) weeks.
 The applicant should keep this form in case they need to present it as proof of accommodation.

-• The testing accommodation, if any, will only be granted once the applicant has signed the Testing Accommodation Approval Form and sent it back to the Institute.
+- Testing accommodation(s), if any, will only be granted once the applicant has signed the Testing Accommodation Approval Form and sent it back to the Institute.

-• After testing accommodation(s) have been approved, the applicant will need to contact the appropriate department to arrange for accommodation.
-This helps ensure that accommodations are arranged to match the test, midterm and final or licensing examination delivery format chosen by the applicant.
-The instructions are found on the Testing Accommodation Approval Form.
+- After testing accommodation(s) have been approved, the applicant will need to contact the appropriate department to arrange the accommodation(s) for each course every semester or prior to each licensing exam.
+This helps ensure that accommodations are arranged to match the test, midterm and final or licensing examination delivery format.
+The instructions to arrange accommodation(s) are found on the Testing Accommodation Approval Form.

 Accommodation Deadlines

-Students enrolled in the CIP, GIE, and Risk Management programs must submit their completed and signed Testing Accommodation Request Form and any supporting documentation no later than four (4) weeks before the course start date.
+Students must submit their completed and signed Testing Accommodation Request Form and any supporting documentation by the deadline.
 Students are encouraged to submit their request as early as possible.

-Accommodation Review Process
+Accommodation Decision Review Process

 Retroactive Accommodation